ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 Table 2 - Baseline controls to achieve protective monitoring

-With Table 2 in mind [CESG GPG No.13][gpg13] outlines a number of options which should be consider when translating the identified control objectives into a protective monitoring solution which can be implemented in an ICT system.
+With Table 2 in mind [CESG GPG No.13][gpg13] outlines a number of options which should be consider when translating the identified control objectives into a protective monitoring solution which can be implemented in an IT system.

 The following provides the typical list of components which can be put together to deliver a protective monitoring solution:

-- Security Information and Event Management (SIEM) system, which includes:
+- Security Information and Event Management system, which includes:
   - Log collection;
   - Log analysers;
   - Filtering, query and pattern matching tools;